philcarter/COMP-109-Syllabus/resources.md

 ## Textbook & Access Code

 ### Inclusive Access
-Inclusive Access (IA) is the digital format of a textbook in place of a physical textbook as your required material and provides you with instant, digital access to the textbook or courseware on the first day of class.
+Inclusive Access (IA) is the digital format of a textbook in place of a physical textbook as your required material.
+It provides you with instant full digital access to the textbook and courseware on the first day of class.
 The material is available through a link (SBCC Digital Courseware) in your class Canvas page.

-You will have until February 8, 2024 to "opt out" of Inclusive Access and obtain the material required on your own.
+**Please see the “Welcome to IA” email for the exact opt-out deadline.** You will have until the deadline to "opt out" of Inclusive Access and obtain the material required on your own.

-If you do not opt out by the deadline, you will be invoiced by the Campus Store in 5 -10 business days after the deadline.
-You will be able to pay for the material through your Pipeline portal after the census date.
-Pricing and book information will be at the bottom of the "Welcome to IA" you will receive through your pipeline email.
+If you do not opt out by the deadline, you will receive an invoice from the Campus Store in 5 -10 business days after the deadline.
+You will be able to pay for the material through your student portal (my.sbcc.edu) after the census date.
+Pricing and book information will be at the bottom of the "Welcome to IA" you will receive through your SBCC email.

-**If you have a book grant or scholarship through the SBCC Campus Store, do not opt out, your grant will be charged.**
+**If you have a book grant or scholarship through the SBCC Campus Store, do not opt out; your grant will pay for your textbook.**

-For questions regarding IA access please contact Peter Yuen - Textbook Coordinator at pjyuen@pipeline.sbcc.edu.
+For questions regarding IA access, please contact Peter Yuen, Textbook Coordinator, at pjyuen@pipeline.sbcc.edu.

 #### Inclusive Access-Course Materials Will Be Available Through Canvas 1st Day Of Class
  - Title: **IA - SAM Office 365/2021 Assessments, Training and Projects with access to eBook, 1 term**  Price:~**$102.50**